 - Moderated grading is currently a course opt-in feature.
 To enable this feature, learn how to manage feature options in the course features lesson.

-- Once an assignment has be set as a moderated assignment, the moderated assignment option cannot be disabled once submissions have been received, but any edits made to the moderated settings will be tracked.
+- Once an assignment has been set as a moderated assignment, the moderated assignment option cannot be disabled once submissions have been received, but any edits made to the moderated settings will be tracked.

-- Grades cannot be edited in the Gradebook before grades are posted as final grades to the Gradebook by the moderator.
+- Grades cannot be edited in the Gradebook before grades are released as final grades to the Gradebook by the moderator.
 However, after grades are posted, grades can be edited in the Gradebook by any grader.

 - Moderated assignments are not supported with Peer Review assignments.